jjbergman/iliaslatina/IL-translation.md

 970 Which god should he invoke or pray to?

-971 His strength faded from his body his force failed him.
+971 His strength faded from his body as his force failed him.

 972 His hand could scarcely hold his sword, dark night covered his vision, and no aid was coming to help the exhausted soldier.